HANDS:

 03

 The most important aspect of measuring is consistency.
-It is therefore irrelevant if the tolerances for the project that you may be doing right now are low.
+It therefore does not matter if the tolerances of the current project are forgiving.
 It is necessary to maintain the correct routine until it becomes second nature.
 Until such a habit is formed, deliberate effort is required.

 04